RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

 \subsection{Handling of the HAMMER objects}

-In order to reduce the number of \texttt{HAMMER::HAMMER} instances loaded in memory while fitting (and hence reduce the memory consumption), only one instance of \texttt{HAMMER::HAMMER} is created (at construction time) for each of the channels to be modelled using HAMMER.
-That instance is kept as a data member of the associated RooHammerModel, that retrieves the needed information from it when requested.
+To reduce the memory consumption, the number of \texttt{HAMMER::HAMMER} instances loaded in memory while fitting is kept to only one for each specie in the model.
+That single instance is created at construction time, and kept as a data member of the associated RooHammerModel.
 Any copy of a particular RooHammerModel object attempted in the fitting framework will not result in the creation of a new \texttt{HAMMER::HAMMER} instance, but on the creation of a pointer to the instance stored in the original RooHammerModel object.
+The internal usage of thread-safe standard-library pointers, ensures that our class can be safely used in a multi-threaded environment.